We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Remote teams have an advantage here: there's no "walking by your desk" interruption to deal with.
 But that advantage is lost if the calendar is wall-to-wall video calls.

-• No note-taking duties.
-When someone is taking notes, they're not fully participating.
+2. No note-taking duties.
 Use transcription to capture everything, and let everyone engage fully.
+IceCubes generates AI summaries automatically after each meeting.

 Structural Change #5: Cross-Time-Zone Practices